wlieberman/dockerfile-fragments/novnc/README.md

 Open <http://localhost:6080/vnc.html> in your browser and click "Connect".

+Or you can specify the VNC server address: <http://localhost:6080/vnc.html?host=localhost&port=5900>.

 This assumes you have a VNC server running on `localhost:5900`.

 You can adjust the screen size using `Settings > Scaling Mode`.
 The `Clipboard` feature is also available when needed.